 In most cases, we want the pictures to turn out to be clear and sharp.
 When comes to nature, I am, personally, not sure if sharpness automatically justifies the quality of the photo.
 I love to shoot landscapes with fog, smoke, or anything dream-like.
 I think that is the reason that I like this image.

 When this image was shown on my computer, the tune of ‘Adagio‘ (from the movie Secret Garden) came to mind and I began to hum.
 My mind wandered into the garden and lost in the maze.
-I purposely added a bit of texture to compensate the color tone that I could not accomplish in the location where the picture was taken.
-I also chose a texture with frame to illustrate what I had in mind – inside a garden.
+I purposely added a bit of texture to compensate for the color tone that I could not accomplish in the location where the picture was taken.
+I also chose a texture with the frame to illustrate what I had in mind – inside a garden.

 If you have read or followed my blogs from my old Blogger site, you know I am a dreamer.
 Instead of sharp needles, these blurry needles shimmering in the sun excite and soothe my soul.
 Sunshine made the needles pop and also created a blank background.
 That gives me a chance to use texture.

 This flower (not birds) has taken my half (plus) day away.
-The complete Secret Garden soundtrack is now playing in my computer, try the link if you are longing for a pleasing afternoon like I do.
+The complete Secret Garden soundtrack is now playing on my computer, try the link if you are longing for a pleasing afternoon like I do.